 - Trigeminal neuralgia

 - Vestibular schwannoma

-If you have any of the above conditions, your doctor may consider Gamma Knife radiosurgery for the following reasons:
+If you have any of the above conditions, your doctor may consider Gamma Knife treatment for the following reasons:

 - You are not a good candidate for surgery due to complicating health conditions

-- The area to be treated is not easily accessible or in close proximity to structures at risk of damage during surgery or traditional radiation therapy
+- The treatment area is not easily accessible or is close to structures at risk of damage during surgery or traditional radiation therapy

-- You wish to avoid the extended treatment length associated with traditional radiation
+- You wish to avoid the extended treatment length associated with conventional radiation

 - You prefer a minimally invasive procedure, without the need for incisions or a hospital stay